 The need to save is innate to many humans (not all, I know: some always assume tomorrow will sort itself out).
 The reasons for saving vary from simple caution about the proverbial rainy day, to family provision (education, weddings, housing), to retirement.
-I suspect the variety of motives is remarkably small the world over.
-And in most cases there is probably strong risk aversion on the part of the saver: those who save are, almost by definition, cautious people.
+I suspect the variety of motives is remarkably small the world over and these three explain most savings.
+In most cases there is also likely to be strong risk aversion on the part of the saver: those who save are, almost by definition, cautious people.

 What the world offers them are essentially three products.
-The first is cash and its close relations, including gilts (although these have downside risk, especially with present rates) and corporate bonds.
-These tend to merge risk into the next category for saving, broadly based around shares.
+The first is cash and its close relations, including gilts (although these have downside risk, especially with present interest rates) and (maybe) corporate bonds.
+The latter tend to merge risk into the next category for saving, which is broadly based around shares.
 Beyond these there is the illiquid market.
 That's made up of your own business (yes, that can be a savings mechanism if the aim is to realise a lump sum) and property.
 Go much further into categorisation and you come into a derivative of any of these.